brastrotech/streamlit_data_analysis_app/README.md

-For the launch of this app you need to install requirements
+For the launch of this app you need to install requirements using

+pip install -r requirements.txt

+for using this app use

+streamlit run app.py